johnzastrow/johnzastrow.github.io/_posts/2011-03-30-accessing-versioned-geodata-in-arcsde-with-sql.md

 Select COUNT(*) from mvv_wMeter ;
 ```**

-> <span style="color: #999999;">i don’t have it my example, but sdetable.exe needs db connection info arguments: -s,-i,-u,-p,-D in some combination depending on your config (I usually just set the SDEDATABASE,SDEINSTANCE,SDESERVER env vars in a batch file–sdetable use the env vars if they exist). – Jay Cummins Aug 6 ’10 at 19:39</span>
+> <span style="color: #999999;">i don't have it my example, but sdetable.exe needs db connection info arguments: -s,-i,-u,-p,-D in some combination depending on your config (I usually just set the SDEDATABASE,SDEINSTANCE,SDESERVER env vars in a batch file–sdetable use the env vars if they exist). – Jay Cummins Aug 6 '10 at 19:39</span>

 [I think this ESRI support page may be relevant.](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#/in_SQL_Server/006z0000001r000000/)